directus/directus/docs/use-cases/headless-cms/security.md

 > {{ $frontmatter.description }}

-[Headless CMS](/use-cases/headless-cms/introduction) when coupled with statically-generated sites are architecture choices that are generally more secure than Traditional CMS because your content is separated from the presentation layer.
+A [Headless CMS](https://directus.io/solutions/headless-cms), when coupled with statically-generated sites, are architecture choices that are generally more secure than Traditional CMS because your content is separated from the presentation layer.
 Given that users don't directly interact with a server to construct a page, there is a reduced ability for malicious actors to attack the website.
 However, it is still very important that you follow good security protocols to